filmil/private-code-comments/README.md

 vim.keymap.set({'n'}, '<leader>cd', pcc_plugin.delete, { desc = "[C]omment [D]elete" })
 ```

+## Usage

+### Adding or editing a comment.

+Press the key combination for "Comment Review".
+A small annotation window
+appears, where you can write your comment.

+Once you are done writing the comment, pressing `q` in normal mode closes
+the annotation window, and shows the comment as a hint on the line where the
+cursor was.

+If you do this on a line that already has a comment, the annotation window will
+load the current comment.

+### Deleting a comment.

+Press the key combination for "Comment Delete".
+The comment will be deleted on
+the line if it exists.
+Nothing changes if there is no comment to be deleted.

 ### References

 This was not built in a vacuum.
 Here are some similar projects that I used